Top 10 Football Rookie Cards of the 1980s

 Rankings are based on average online sales of copies graded 9 Mint by PSA and Beckett.

-A career New York Giant, the Hall of Famer may not have the fanciest rookie card of all-time but we are talking about a two-time Super Bowl winner.
+A career New York Giant, the quarterback may not have the fanciest rookie card of all-time but we are talking about a two-time Super Bowl winner.
 Combine that with the age of the card and you've got a card that will always have demand.

 By the time 1989 rolled around, print runs were soaring.
 As a result, prices of the 1989 Score Barry Sanders, the running back's most popular rookie, have softened in recent years.
 This could make it a bargain in the years to come as there's lots of room for growth once again.